adammurdoch/java-peg-tools/README.md

 #### Fixes

 - Match as much of the result as possible on failure when speculating (optional, one-or-more, zero-or-more)
-    - Fix case where other alternatives should have been eliminated
     - test: A?
 B where A partially matched, B no match
     - test: A?
 B where A partially matched and B partially matched
     - test: A* B where A partially matched zero or more times, B no match